bhullarg/insights-ai/README.md

-## Team X Template
+## Team 3: Insights.ai

-## 1. Project Description  [To be Updated]
+## 1. Project Description

-### QuizLLMs: A Model for generating flash cards from text [To be Updated]
+### Insights.AI app: a demo app to generate deep business intelligence insights from publicly available info

-Develop an app that utilizes LLMs to parse a long text of a specific topic and generate interactive flashcards for effective learning for people.
+Develop an app for small businesses that utilizes LLMs to parse job postings from other companies to generate tables and charts about potential competitors and competitive positioning info.

-#### Control Flow [To be Updated]
+#### Control Flow
-Here we specify the control flow from end-to-end

-- **Expected Input:** The user provides a path to a text file containing information about a certain topic
+- **Expected Input:** The user provides a text file about their company (products, services, org info) and a link or list of links to companies.
-- **Expected Pipeline:** A model will parse that text and outputs
+- **Expected Pipeline:** A model will parse the text.
+A query is sent to GPT3.5 LLM.
+Then generate outputs
-- **Output:** The ooutput is a question to the user that represents facts about the provided text and a set of 4 answers to chooose from.
+- **Output:** The output is a table and chart with insights about potential areas to dig into

 #### Experimental Setup [To be Updated]